 - are easy to clean;

-- resist scratches and residues.
+- resists scratches and residues.